devinrhode2/markdown-hackin/SammiesResume.markdown

 Experience
 ----------
 * Waitress, Hay Market | 9+ months, December 2013 – Present   | San Jose, CA
+    - Exposed to upscale clientele
+    - Gained knowledge on local produce and various preparation methods
+    - Gained ability to
 * Bartender, Bo James  | 17 months, June 2011 – November 2012 | Iowa City, IA

   Beyond standard bartending, I was also responsible for:
     - Managing wait staff, scheduling and task direction
     - Handling customer complaints and special requests in a friendly professional manner
-    - Opening and closing
+    - Solely responsible for opening and closing
-    - Cleaning and daily maintance
+    - Independently chose cleaning tasks to keep busy during lulls in business
+    - Ledgered daily revenue and journal entrys for each shift
+    - Door security
+    - Bar backing
+  During a month long gap in business I took the initiative to revamp the appearance, ultimately bringing a whole new level of cleanliness to the bar.

-Fareway	 | Commerce Drive Iowa City, Iowa 52245 Cashier April 2010 – November 2011
+* Cashier, Fareway | 17 months, April 2010 – November 2011 | Iowa City, IA
-Friendly cashier exchanges and attending to any customer questions or trouble locating items.
-Stocking and inventory organization.
-Opening and closing duties, daily cleaning and maintance.
+    - Attending to any customer questions or trouble locating items
+    - Stocking and inventory organization
+    - Opening and closing duties
+    - Daily cleaning and maintance

-Panera Bread	 | Sycamore Street Iowa City, Iowa 52245 Cashier February 2009 –  March 2010
+* Panera Bread | 13 months, February 2009 –  March 2010 | Iowa City, IA
-Energetic customer service professional with six years client experience, responsible and reliable cashier in retail and customer service.
+    - Recieved and followed through with customer orders to meet and if possible exceed their expectations
+    - Demonstrated knowledge on product appeal by placement
+    - Mastered barista skills
+    - Responsible for cash drawer
 Excellent, dependable, mid-western work ethic
 --------------------------------------------